Maleny’s much-loved Maple Street has been selected to continue minor placemaking streetscape improvements in 2023.

 Where to from here

-The feedback received from this round of engagement will directly inform Council’s Placemaking team about the community’s priority for the streetscape improvements, including focus areas, streetscape elements, character and artwork pieces.
+The ideas and feedback received from this round of engagement will directly inform Council’s Placemaking team about the community’s priority for the placemaking streetscape improvements, including focus areas, streetscape elements, character and artwork pieces.

 Community engagement for the previous Maleny Streetscape Concept Plan (2005) was undertaken from 2001 to 2005.
 Feedback from the engagement revealed that the character of the streetscape upgrade should be unique to Maleny and incorporate the artistic, rural, historical, cooperative and organic nature of the community.

 Part of the streetscape construction works were undertaken in 2010 and outcomes were:

 - The Teak Street intersection including pavement from Tesch Park

 - A safer pedestrian crossing